DIY Outdoor Concrete Coffee Table

 So that’s about sums up the “why” of this patio table build and the design ideas behind it, lets get on to the HOW!

 We attached a 1” x 1.5” trim piece around the edge of the plywood to give the plywood the look of being thicker than it was.
-This was crucial in making the table top look like a solid, poured piece of concrete and not a thin piece of concrete-covered wood!
+This was crucial in making the table top look like a solid, poured concrete slab and not a thin piece of concrete-covered wood!

 Once the plywood skeleton was prepared, it was time to get on to the fun stuff!

-The concrete we used for the top was this Mapai Floor leveling concrete.
-It is used as an underlayment and floor leveler when you have uneven floors, and self-levels and also can be applied very thin (to a feather edge) without chipping off.
+The concrete we used for the DIY concrete table top was this Mapai Floor levelling concrete.
+It is used as an underlayment and floor leveller when you have uneven floors, and self-levels and also can be applied very thin (to a feather edge) without chipping off.
 The surface that we were applying it to was rough plywood, so we were confident the concrete would adhere well to the surface of the plywood (and it did!).

 After it was sanded, and a few days later (waiting a few days is probably not necessary, that’s just what we did because LIFE happened) we added the second coat.
 This time, we made the mix a LOT runnier.
-We spread the coat over the surface in a thin layer and watched it perform it’s self leveling magic.
-Within a few minutes of spreading it on, it spread itself into a nice, glossy surface and looked very promising indeed!
+We spread the coat over the surface in a thin layer and watched it perform it’s self-leveling magic.
+Within a few minutes of spreading it on, the wet concrete spread itself into a nice, glossy surface and looked very promising indeed!

 The vertical surfaces on the edges were proving more difficult to deal with.
 The thin mix did not want to stick to the vertical surfaces and just dripped off.
 We did our best with it with the thin mix and waited for things to set up.